Bengaluru FC's AFC Cup play-off in doubt after Maldives Sports Minister alleges breach of Covid-19 protocols | Goal.com

 We honoured the commitment we gave a few months back even with the surge in cases & pressure from the public. https://t.co/RXxma0hyjm

-Mahloof further mentioned that the country have decided not to host the AFC Cup play-offs tie between Bengaluru FC vs Eagles FC and the ministry has informed the Football Association of Maldives (FAM) to make arrangements for the Blues' departure.
+Mahloof further mentioned that the country have decided not to host the AFC Cup play-offs tie between Bengaluru FC vs Eagles FC and the ministry has informed FAM to make arrangements for the Blues' departure.
 They will also request AFC to postpone the AFC Cup Group E matches.

 "We have informed FAM that we cannot hold the match, and asked them to make arrangements for Bengaluru FC’s departure.
 We will be in further correspondence with AFC through Maldives FA